michael153/leetcode/README.md

+## Leetcode

+### Author: Michael Wan
-## Personal repository of solved Leetcode Practice Problems
+This is a personal repository of solved Leetcode Practice Problems

+Questions completed:
 1\.
 Two Sum
 2\.
 Add Two Numbers
 105\.
 Construct Binary Tree from Preorder and Inorder Traversal